FPT: a Fixed-Point Accelerator for Torus Fully Homomorphic Encryption: FPT Microarchitecture

 In FPT, we solve the memory bottleneck problem as follows: First, due to internal pipelining, the latency of the CMUX will be much larger than its throughput.
 To operate at peak throughput, FPT processes multiple ciphertexts to keep its CMUX pipeline stages full.
 Next, we enforce that the different ciphertexts processed concurrently in the CMUX's pipeline stages arrive in a single batch of size $b$, encrypted under the same $BK$.
 This ensures that these ciphertexts are at the same CMUX iteration, and as a result, all require the exact same input coefficient $BK_i$.

 Batch bootstrapping then proceeds as follows: We instantiate a simple BRAM ping-pong buffer that holds two coefficients of $BK$.
 The CMUX reads $BK_{i}$ from one half with the required bandwidth of 1.0~TB/s, while the off-chip memory fills $BK_{i+1}$ inside the other half with a bandwidth of $1.0/b$~TB/s.
 In a technique similar to C-slow retiming \cite{DBLP:journals/algorithmica/LeisersonS91}, we can arbitrarily increase the batch size $b$ by introducing more pipeline registers within the CMUX, without throughput penalty.
 With a batch size of $b = 16$, already the required bandwidth can be supplied by DDR4 instead of HBM.
+Such a small batch size is typically easy to accommodate for FHE applications, e.g. homomorphic neural networks feature hundreds to thousands of parallel ciphertext inputs \cite{DBLP:conf/cscml/ChillottiJP21}.

 Our simple but crucial batch bootstrapping technique exploits locality of reference to decouple the on-chip bandwidth from the off-chip bandwidth.
 As a result, in our architecture, TFHE's PBS is entirely compute-bound with only kB-size caches, not larger than the size of two coefficients of the bootstrapping key.